Nancy Drew Mystery Stories: Special editions and reprints

-The Reader's Club or Cameo editions
+Reader's Club

 Nancy Drew was issued as a book club feature, the Nancy Drew Reader's Club, from 1959 to early 1961.
 In all, twelve volumes were issued, six in 1959 and six in 1960.
 These volumes were issued with new illustrations by artist Polly Bolian.
 The volumes matched Grosset & Dunlap's other Doubleday Book Club publication, Young Library.
 A full color jacket illustration was repeated as the frontispiece, and double-page pen and ink drawings highlighted the texts.
 References or notices for other volumes, and volume numbering, was removed from the text and the jackets.

 Plans for additional titles were abandoned after two years and the series ceased publication in early 1961.
 The volumes are highly desired by today's collectors due to their original artwork and the scarcity of their dust jackets, made on inferior, lightweight matte paper instead of heavier-gauge glossy paper used on other editions.
 The books with jackets are considered scarce, those with a 1960 date being much more difficult to find by collectors.

-Book Club Editions
+Book club editions

 Nancy Drew was issued in the yellow-spine picture format, as a book club, in 1962.
 The back covers were solid yellow, and spines feature no volume numbers.
 "Book Club Edition" appears on the title page.
 Only Volumes 1–32 were issued.
 In the 1970s, a book club offer was available directly from the publisher, but these volumes were exactly the same as regularly purchased volumes; they were simply mailed on schedule to the subscriber.